Post by: Natalie Solis, MTS 2020, HDS Office of Admissions Graduate Assistant

 I am unsure about my graduate degree goals.
 How should I proceed with the statement of purpose?

 Starting the discernment process by reviewing admission materials and selecting a degree program that suits your specific goals is necessary for submitting a strong application.
 While we understand that the discernment process continues in grad school and that your goals are likely to change, it is important that you are thoughtful in preparing your SOP and are able to articulate to the Admissions Committee that you are a serious applicant.
 Any graduate program is an investment of time and money, so it is important that you articulate how a graduate degree at HDS fits into your long-term goals.
 In other words, grad school should not be the goal in and of itself, but should be a stepping stone within a longer path.
-If you find that you are unable to express these goals, you might want to consider talking with your mentors or emailing our office to set up a phone-appointment with a Graduate Assistant.
+If you find that you are unable to express these goals, you might want to spend some time reflecting on why you are applying to graduate school now, and have conversations with your mentors.
 After taking these steps, if you still feel unsure about why you would like to attend HDS, it is also possible that you are not ready to apply this application season and ought to think about waiting for next year.

 When should I start working on the statement of purpose?

 You should start working on your statement of purpose as soon as possible.
 It often takes multiple revisions to write a compelling statement of purpose.
 Since the SOP asks you to detail multiple aspects in a limited word count, striking a balance entails a commitment to the writing process.